Pamela Hanson: Early life

 Hanson was born in London and was raised in Geneva.
-She attended the American School in Lugano, Switzerland and later moved to the United States to pursue a degree in fine arts at the University of Colorado.
+She attended the American School in Lugano, Switzerland and later moved to the United States to pursue a degree in fine arts at the University of Colorado Boulder.
 After moving to Paris, she captured intimate portraits of friends which led to a career in photography.
+She currently resides in New York City and is represented Worldwide by LGA Management.